 • Exception to mandatory rental renewal

 b.
-Tacit renewal: if after three years of rental none of the parties notifies the other giving at least 30 days’ notice then the rental is renewed for a further year (totalling four years).
+Tacit renewal (silent renewal): if after three years of rental none of the parties notifies the other giving at least 30 days’ notice then the rental is renewed for a further year (totaling four years).

 • Tenant wishes to terminate the rental agreement ahead of expiry date

 A tenant can legally opt out of the tenancy providing more than six months have elapsed since the contract came into force giving his landlord at least 30 days’ notice.
 The parties are free to negotiate a compensation to the landlord in such a case on the lost rental.

 Notwithstanding the spouse or partner of the tenant may opt to remain in the property in which case they must notify the landlord up to 30 days after the tenant leaves the property.
 The wife will continue to pay the rental in exactly the same conditions as before.

 There is freedom to negotiate on its terms.
 If nothing is agreed, it will be monthly (a landlord cannot request more than one month´s payment ahead) during the first seven days of every month.